Brad Carlton: 2006–2009

 When Sharon's marriage started to crumble again, Brad got another chance to approach her, especially after Phyllis had called him and tried to convince him to seduce Sharon so that she would stay away from Nick.
 Brad eventually revealed to Sharon that Phyllis sent him after her, and Sharon was not able to forgive Brad.
 He followed Sharon to Jack's cabin, where he apologized and explained how much he still loved her, but she was not able to return his feelings.
 He left the cabin, and on the road home, he found Noah Newman drowning in a lake after falling through the ice.
-He managed to pull Noah out of the water and back onto the ice, but tragically fell in himself and was swept under the frozen lake by the current.
+He managed to pull Noah out of the water and back onto the ice, but fell in himself and was swept under the frozen lake by the current.
 He drowned and his dead body, frozen in the ice, was discovered later.
 His last appearance was several months later when he appeared to his daughter, Colleen, as she herself was drowning in the same lake while trying to escape the clutches of the demented Patty Williams.

+Reception

+In 2022, Charlie Mason from Soaps She Knows placed Brad 17th (just behind Ashley) on his list of the best 25 characters from The Young and the Restless, commenting "Slap whatever label you want on Don Diamont's pre-The Bold and the Beautiful character.
+Heartthrob.
+Himbo.
+Heel.
+You name it.
+We still hung on his every word—and assumed that the sometime lawn boy's handling of shrubbery had rightly earned him his accolades as one of the world's best... er, gardeners."